sensu/sensu-docs/content/sensu-go/6.7/api/other/health.md

 #### Example

-The following example demonstrates a request to the backend WebSocket `/health` API endpoint using the default WebSocket port 8081, resulting in a JSON map that contains Sensu agent transport status.
+The following example demonstrates a GET request to the backend WebSocket `/health` API endpoint using the default WebSocket port 8081:

 {{< code shell >}}
 curl -X GET \
 http://127.0.0.1:8081/health

-HTTP/1.1 200 OK
+{{< /code >}}

+The request results in a successful `HTTP/1.1 200 OK` response and a JSON map that contains Sensu agent transport status:

+{{< code text >}}
 {
   "Alarms": null,
   "ClusterHealth": [